AlexandrosKap/dialogos/README.md

 ## Getting started

-Add Dialogs as a dependency to your pubspec.yaml file ([what?](https://flutter.io/using-packages/)).
+Add Dialogos as a dependency to your pubspec.yaml file ([what?](https://flutter.io/using-packages/)).

 You can also clone the repo and run the examples: